build-your-own-internet/byoi/notes/001-getting-started.md

 ## Appendix: Problem solving

+tl;dr We initially could not edit our IP addresses for the containers within the network.
+The solution for the problem was adding the permission `--cap-add=NET_ADMIN` when running `docker run` to allow us to be able to edit them.

 It doesn't seem like it's possible to manually configure the IP address settings for a container.
 For example,

 ```bash